-The Company has formally objected to assessments received from the Board of Inland Revenue in respect of years of income 2011-2015.
-These objections are being reviewed collectively by the BIR as the issues addressed in the objections are connected.
-The assessments challenge the tax losses available for future set off by the Company.
+The years of income 2014-2015 objections are being reviewed collectively by the BIR, which challenge the tax losses available for future set off by the Company.
 Based on the assessment of the technical merits of the formal objections by both the Company and its tax advisors, the Company is expected to fully defend its position and therefore no provisions or adjustments are required in these financial statements at year end.
+Subsequent to year-end, in the month of January 2023, the Company issued formal objections to the BIR in relation to the 2016 year of income assessments raised.